 Dr. Houshmand explains that AHAs are a great pick for sensitive skin because they don’t cause irritation like a physical scrub, whereas BHAs are particularly good for those with acne-prone and oily complexions because they can detox pores and remove bacteria.
 For an AHA, we recommend the L’Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid.
 Looking for a BHA?
 Try the Vichy Normaderm Phytoaction Daily Deep Cleansing Gel, which is formulated with salicylic acid.

-While chemical exfoliation is more gentle, the results won’t be as noticeable as quickly as those of physical exfoliation.
+While chemical exfoliation is more gentle, the results may not be as noticeable as quickly as those of physical exfoliation.
 Dr. Houhsmand says that you likely won’t see results for one to two months.
-It’s also important to use a sunscreen every morning, especially when using a chemical exfoliant.
+It’s also important to use a broad-spectrum sunscreen every morning, especially when using a chemical exfoliant.
 One we love is the SkinCeuticals Physical Fusion UV Defense SPF 50.

 Which Exfoliant Is Right for Me?

-While you can use both a chemical and physical exfoliator in your skin-care routine, be careful not to over-exfoliate and dry out your skin.
-“Incorporating at least one exfoliator into your skin-care routine will leave you with a clearer, smoother and brighter-looking complexion,” says Dr. Houshmand.
+While you can use both a chemical and physical exfoliant in your skincare routine, be careful not to over-exfoliate and dry out your skin.
+“Incorporating at least one exfoliator into your skincare routine will leave you with a clearer, smoother and brighter-looking complexion,” says Dr. Houshmand.
 “Which type of exfoliator you use really depends on your goal and your skin type.”

 For example, someone with sensitive skin likely won’t be able to tolerate a physical scrub, but may be able to use glycolic acid in moderation.
-Just make sure to pick products specific for your skin type and consult with a board-certified dermatologist if needed.
+Just make sure to pick products specific for your skin type and consult with a board-certified dermatologist before trying anything new.